pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     ```

 This is where we see the power of Pulumi when we build our infrastructure with TypeScript.
 We can create a TypeScript
 class that [extends](https://www.typescriptlang.org/docs/handbook/classes.html) Pulumi ComponentResource.
+ComponentResource
-ComponentResource is a resource that aggregates one or more other child resources into a higher level abstraction.
-The component resource itself is a resource, but does not require custom create, read, update and delete operations for provisioning.
+is a resource that aggregates one or more other child resources into a higher level abstraction.
+The component resource
+itself is a resource, but does not require custom create, read, update and delete operations for provisioning.

-The shell of the class will look as follows:
+The outline of the class will look as follows:

     ```typescript
     export class Vpc extends ComponentResource {